PHA Homes is an independent, charitable housing association providing high quality homes and management services in East Hampshire.

 Q I have a Gas Safety inspection booked will this still go ahead?

 There is a legal duty to repair and maintain gas pipework, flues and appliances in a safe condition, to ensure an annual gas safety check on each appliance and flue.
-We’ve been advised by the government, Gas Safe and the Health and Safety Executive, that gas safety inspections remain essential work and hat we are obliged to undertake this work during the current situation.
+We’ve been advised by the government, Gas Safe and the Health and Safety Executive, that gas safety inspections remain essential work and we are obliged to continue undertaking this work.

 Q How are you keeping customers safe whilst in their home